General

 The Ministry of Interior Circular of 14 January 2019 specified that Dublin returnees who had already applied for asylum prior to leaving Italy should be transferred by the competent Prefecture from the airport of arrival to the province where their application was lodged.
 If no prior asylum application had been lodged, they should be accommodated in the province of the airport of arrival.
 Family unity should always be maintained.[63]

-The circular does not clarify how the prefectures should facilitate the transfer of the asylum seeker.
-This circumstance may externally expose the Dublin returnee to face, on its own, the obstacles placed in front of some Questure for the access to the asylum procedure, especially in the absence of a domicile. (see registration).
+The circular does not clarify how the prefectures should facilitate the transfer of the asylum applicant.
+This circumstance may externally expose the Dublin returnee to face, on their own, the obstacles in accessing the asylum procedure at Questure, especially in the absence of a domicile (see Registration of the asylum application).

 Following the Tarakhel v.
-Switzerland ruling,[66] in practice the guarantees requested were ensured mainly to families and vulnerable cases through a list of dedicated places in the SAI system (former Sprar/Siproimi system (see Types of Accommodation), communicated since June 2015 to other countries’ Dublin Units.[67]
-Following the 2020 reform of the reception system, Dublin returnees as asylum seekers had again access to second-line reception SPRAR, renamed SAI but, due to the drastic reform brought by L. 50 of 5 May 2023, access to SAI is again denied to asylum seekers.[68]
-It will be only allowed to vulnerable people as defined in the Reception Decree, Article 17.[69]
+Switzerland ruling,[64] in practice the guarantees requested to Italy by other Member States were ensured mainly for families and vulnerable cases through a list of dedicated places in the SAI system (former Sprar/Siproimi system (see Types of Accommodation), communicated since June 2015 to other countries’ Dublin Units.[65]
+However, after regaining access in 2020, since L. 50 of 5 May 2023, asylum applicants once again cannot access second line reception SAI,[66] unless they meet the definition of vulnerable people per the Reception Decree, Article 17.[67]
+Following LD 20/2023, there are much less mandatory services in first reception centres, CAS and temporary centres (see Reception Conditions)

 As regards the implementation of incoming transfers, only when Italy expressly recognises its responsibility under the Dublin Regulation, national authorities indicate the most convenient airport where Dublin returnees should be returned in order to easily reach the competent Questura, meaning the Questura of the area where the asylum procedure had been started or assigned.
 In other cases, where Italy becomes responsible by tacit acceptance of incoming requests, persons transferred to Italy from another Member State usually arrive at the main Italian airports such as Rome Fiumicino Airport and Milan Malpensa Airport.
 At the airport, the Border Police provides the person returned under the Dublin Regulation with an invitation letter (verbale di invito) indicating the competent Questura where they have to go.

-Also, information provided by ITC, from February 2022 to October 2022, 1,121 Dublin returnees arrived at Fiumicino airport.
-Of these: 195 persons were sent to CAS centers; 18 to CPR; 497 were invited to present themselves to Questura to clarify their position on the national territory; 399 received an expulsion decision; 123 were left free to reach the national territory to find an accommodation; 41 were addressed to the social services.[81]
+According to information provided by ITC, from February 2022 to October 2022, 1,121 Dublin returnees arrived at Fiumicino airport.
+Of these: 195 persons were sent to CAS centres; 18 to CPR; 497 were invited to present themselves to Questura to clarify their position on the national territory; 399 received an expulsion decision; 123 were left free to reach the national territory to find an accommodation; 41 were addressed to the social services.[76]

-At Venice airport, Marco Polo, the cooperative Giuseppe Olivotti, was responsible, up to January 2022 under the agreement with the Prefecture of Venice, for arrivals of asylum seekers and Dublin returnees.
-It did not have a stable presence at the airport, but ensured presence on call.
+At Venice airport, Marco Polo, until January 2022 the cooperative Giuseppe Olivotti was responsible, per an agreement with the Prefecture of Venice, for arrivals of asylum applicants and Dublin returnees.
+It did not have a stable presence at the airport but ensured presence on call.

 At the airport of Bologna, the cooperative Laimomo is responsible of informing Dublin returnees.

-It should be noted that if returnees used to live in asylum seekers’ reception centres before leaving Italy, they could encounter problems on their return in submitting a new accommodation request.
-In fact, due to their first departure and according to the rules provided for the Withdrawal of Reception Conditions, the Prefecture could deny them access to the reception system.[82]
+It should be noted that if returnees used to live in asylum applicants’ reception centres before leaving Italy, they could encounter problems upon their return in submitting a new accommodation request.
+In fact, due to their first departure and according to the rules provided for the Withdrawal of Reception Conditions, the Prefecture could deny them access to the reception system.[77]

 Re-accessing the asylum procedure

-Access to the asylum procedure is equally problematic, for Dublin returnees and for other applicants, as detailed in the section of the report on Registration.
-Asylum seekers returned under the Dublin Regulation have to approach the Questura to obtain an appointment to lodge their claim.
-However, the delay for such an appointment reaches several months in most cases.[84]
-The competent Questura is often located very far from the airport and asylum seekers have only a few days to reach it; reported cases refer of persons arriving in Milan, Lombardy and invited to appear before the Questura of Catania, Sicily.
+Access to the asylum procedure is equally problematic, for Dublin returnees and for other applicants, as detailed under Registration of the asylum application.
+Asylum applicants returned under the Dublin Regulation have to approach the Questura to obtain an appointment to lodge their claim.
+However, the delay for such an appointment reaches several months in most cases.[79]
+The competent Questura is often located very far from the airport and asylum applicants have only a few days to reach it; reported cases refer of persons arriving in Milan, Lombardy and invited to appear before the Questura of Catania, Sicily.
 In addition, people are neither accompanied to the competent Questura nor informed of the most suitable means of transport thereto, adding further obstacles to reach the competent Questura within the required time.
 In some cases, however, people are provided with tickets from the Prefecture desk at Milan Malpensa Airport.

-- In “take back” cases where the person had already lodged an asylum application and escaped from the accommodation centre before being informed of the hearing for the personal interview, the Territorial Commission may have suspended the procedure on the basis that the person is unreachable (irreperibile).[87]
-The amendments made by the Decree Law 133/2023 entail that, after the expiry of 9 months from the suspension, the procedure is automatically concluded.
-The new application will be considered a Subsequent Application and the request will subject to the preliminary assessment of the President of the Territorial Commission also to evaluate the reasons for absconding.[88]
+- In “take back” cases where the person had already lodged an asylum application and absconded from the accommodation centre before being informed of the hearing for the personal interview, the Territorial Commission may have applied the implicit withdrawal procedure, therefore the Dublin returnee could be able to ask to re-open the asylum application if Commission had suspended it and 9 months have not passed or could find that his asylum application has been declared closed.
+The new application will be considered a Subsequent Application and the request will subject to the preliminary assessment of the President of the Territorial Commission who will also evaluate the reasons for absconding.[85]

-- In take-back cases where the person had already lodged an asylum application and become unreachable while living in a private living place, the procedure could have been closed with a rejection due to the absence of the applicant.
-In this case the procedure could be reopened if the applicant provides within 10 days justified reasons proving the lack of knowledge of the convocation (calculated from the cessation of the cause that did not allow the applicant to attend the interview).
-Otherwise, the applicant will have to submit a subsequent application.[89]
+- In take-back cases where the person had already lodged an asylum application and became unreachable while living in a private living place, the procedure could have been closed with a rejection due to the absence of the applicant.
+In this case the procedure cannot be reopened within 10 days proving justified reasons and the lack of knowledge of the convocation because DL 145/2024 repealed the law that provided for this possibility.[86]
+The implicit withdrawal procedure could apply also in this case.[87]
+Therefore, the applicant will have to submit a subsequent application.

-- In take back cases when the person, being regularly convocated for the personal hearing, failed to present themselves to the appointment without giving any justified reason, the Territorial Commission could consider their absence as a tacit renunciation and new application will be considered a Subsequent Application.
+- In take back cases when the person, being regularly convocated for the personal hearing, failed to present themselves to the appointment without giving any justified reason, the Territorial Commission could apply the implicit withdrawal procedure as well and new application will be considered a Subsequent Application.

-- In “take back” cases where the person’s asylum application in Italy has already been rejected by the Territorial Commission,[90] if the applicant has been notified of the decision and lodged no appeal, they may be issued an expulsion order and placed in a CPR.
-According to the notification procedure (see Regular Procedure: General), the same could happen even in case the applicant had not been directly notified of the decision, since in case the applicant is deemed unreachable (irreperibile), the Territorial Commission notifies the decision by sending it to the competent Questura and notification is deemed to be complete within 20 days of the transmission of the decision to the Questura.[91]
+- In “take back” cases where the person’s asylum application in Italy has already been rejected by the Territorial Commission,[88] if the applicant was notified of the decision and lodged no appeal, they may be issued an expulsion order and placed in a CPR upon re-entering Italy.
+According to the notification procedure (see Regular Procedure: General), the same could happen even in case the applicant had not been directly notified of the decision, since in case the applicant is deemed unreachable (irreperibile), the Territorial Commission notifies the decision by sending it to the competent Questura and notification is deemed to be complete within 20 days of the transmission of the decision to the Questura.[89]

 [2] See for reference: AIDA Dublin statistical update, available here, pp. 22-23.

-[2] Dipartimento della Protezione Civile, Delibera del Consiglio dei Ministri del 5 ottobre 2023 – Proroga dello stato di emergenza in conseguenza dell’eccezionale incremento dei flussi di persone migranti in ingresso sul territorio nazionale attraverso le rotte migratorie del Mediterraneo, available in Italian at: https://bit.ly/3sc6Idg.
+[4] Delibera del Consiglio dei Ministri del 10 ottobre 2024 – Proroga dello stato di emergenza in conseguenza dell’eccezionale incremento dei flussi di persone migranti in ingresso sul territorio nazionale attraverso le rotte migratorie del Mediterraneo, published on 11 November 2024, available here.

 [5] Response of the Dublin Unit to the public access information request sent by ASGI.